keshavjha018/Desktop_Assistant/README.md

 - This is a group project called Desktop Assistant, developed for OOP Course, 3rd Semester, IIIT Dharwad.
 - Made via Python based libraries & frameworks like Selenium, PyQt5 etc, the project automates the repetative and boring tasks in our daily life.
 - It takes voice command and follows to automate them, just like your personal assistant for Desktop.
+- Currently available only for Windows.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With
-Majority of this project is made via Python, Selenium & other python based libraries
+Majority of this project is made via Python, Selenium & other python based frameworks

 * [Python](https://www.python.org/)
 * [Selenium](https://www.selenium.dev/)